easycure1/vnpctest/README.md

 # vnpctest

 Source R codes of the multivariate corrected likelihood (VNPC) approach integrated with C++.
+Bayesian inference can be carried out by using the function gibbs_vnpc().